 These financial statements have been prepared under the assumption that the Company is a going concern.
-Due to the outbreak of COVID-19 pandemic and the Russo-Ukrainian war, the directors of the Company have reassessed the going concern assumption and confirm that the Company has adequate resources to continue in operational existence for the foreseeable future.
+Due to the Russo-Ukrainian war, the directors of the Company have reassessed the going concern assumption and confirm that the Company has adequate resources to continue in operational existence for the foreseeable future.